domoticz/domoticz/dzVents/documentation/README.md

 		- domoticz.EVENT_TYPE_GROUP
 		- domoticz.EVENT_TYPE_VARIABLE)
 		- domoticz.EVENT_TYPE_HTTPRESPONSE
  2. **trigger**: the timer rule that triggered the script if the script was called due to a timer event, or the security state that triggered the security trigger rule.
-See [below](#timer_trigger_options) for the possible timer trigger options.
+See [below](#timer_trigger_rules) for the possible timer trigger rules.

-**Note**: as of version 2.4.0, dzVents added attributes like isDevice or isVariable on the second *item* parameter (triggered item) which more or less makes triggerInfo obsolete.
+#### Tip: rename the parameters to better fit your needs

-**Tip**: The names of the execute parameters are actually something you can change to your convenience.
-For instance, if you only have one trigger for a specific switch device, you can rename it to `switch`.
-Or if you think `domoticz` is too long you can rename it to `d` or `dz`:
+The names of the execute parameters are actually something you can change to your convenience.
+For instance, if you only have one trigger for a specific switch device, you can rename `item` it to `switch`.
+Or if you think `domoticz` is too long you can rename it to `d` or `dz` (might save you a lot of typing and may make your code more readable):
 ```
 return {
 	on = { devices = 'mySwitch' },